greenfork/clj-basic-algorithms/README.md

 not so essential in the modern era.
 You are free to use any of these without any obligations.

 Why reinvent the wheel, Clojure is built on some of these structures?!
-Haha, I don't know.
+Hehe, it is a good question.

 # Available structures and algorithms